TarikHuber/firekit/README.md

     const { unwatchPath, destroyPath }= this.props;
     unwatchPath('users'); // We can unwatch the path on unmounting the Component destroyPath('users'); // We can destory the path.
 This will remove the path data from redux.

-  }
+    //INFO: calling destroy will automaticaly unwatch the path or list }

 //...